2016-up Toyota Tacoma

 To install the new one, secure it to the mounting bracket following the instructions included with that kit, then make your wiring connections following the instructions for the receiver wiring adapter included with your Crutchfield order.

 After that, it’s really just a matter of reversing the removal process and securing the new receiver.
 Be sure to test it out before you finish putting the dash back together.

 Tools needed: Panel tool, 10mm socket, ratchet and extension

 Replacing the stock speakers will really improve your Tacoma's sound (Crutchfield Research Photo)

 Whether you're replacing the standard or JBL speakers, the work's not too difficult.
 If you're new to DIY car audio, the Tacoma is a great truck to work on.

 Use an index card to protect surfaces when you're removing stock speakers (Crutchfield Research Photo)

 Both the base and JBL systems include speakers in the dash corners.
 They’re just about 2-3/4" in diameter and they’re wired in parallel with the door woofers.

-There’s no speaker wiring adapter for this location, so you’ll need Posi-Products speaker connectors to connect the new tweeters to the factory wiring.
+There’s no speaker wiring adapter for the JBL speakers in this location, so you’ll need to splice, solder, or use Posi-Products speaker connectors to connect the new tweeters to the factory wiring.
 You’ll also need to use a set of our universal backstraps to install same-size or smaller aftermarket speakers.